Gyakobo/Modified-Dijkstras-Algorithm-for-Longest-Path/README.md

     * Unlike the shortest path, the longest path in a graph with cycles can be infinite.
 Ensure the graph is a Directed Acyclic Graph (DAG) to avoid this.
 For practical scenarios like finding a route on a flight map, the graph is typically a DAG because flights don't loop infinitely.

+### Steps of the Modified Algorithm

+1. Initialize

+    * Set the distance to the source node (PVD) to 0 and all other nodes to negative infinity.

+    * Initialize the priority queue with the source node.

+2. Process the Priority Queue:

+    * Extract the node with the maximum distance from the priority queue.

+    * For each neighbor of the extracted node, check if the distance to the neighbor can be increased by going through the extracted node.

+    * If yes, update the distance and add the neighbor to the priority queue.

+3. Continue until queue is empty:

+    * Continue the process until the priority queue is empty.

 ## License
 MIT